DemonicAK/DemonicAK/README.md

 - 👋 Hi, I’m @Akar0987
 - 👀 I’m interested in AI AND HACKING
-- 🌱 I’m currently learning PYTHON AND C
+- 🌱 I’m currently learning PYTHON AND C++
 - 💞️ I’m looking to collaborate on PYTHON Projects
 - 📫 mail me at arijitkar29@gmail.com